 How will I know that I have joined the L G P S?

-On joining the L G P S, relevant records and a pension account will be set up and an official notification of your membership of the L G P S will be sent to you.
+On joining, relevant records and a pension account will be set up and you will receive an official notification of your membership.
 If you have more than one employment in the Scheme, a pension account will be set up for each one.
 You should check your payslip to make sure that pension contributions are being deducted.

 Can I opt out of the L G P S and re-join later?

-Yes, you can opt out of the Scheme.
-If you are thinking of opting out you might first want to consider an alternative option, which is to move to the 50/50 section of the Scheme.
+Yes, you can opt out.
+If you are thinking of opting out you might want to consider moving to the 50/50 section of the Scheme instead.
 In the 50/50 section, you pay half your normal contributions in return for half your normal pension build-up.
 To find out more, see the section on Flexibility to pay less.

-If, having considered the 50/50 option, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by completing an opt out form.
+If, having considered the 50/50 section, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by completing an opt out form.
 An opt out form is available from your LGPS administering authority.
 Your employer is not allowed to provide this to you, although you must return the completed form to them.
 You might want to take independent financial advice before making the final decision to opt out.

-If you opt out of the L G P S before completing three months’ membership, you will be treated as never having been a member.
+If you opt out before completing three months’ membership, you will be treated as never having been a member.
 Your employer will refund to you, through your pay, any contributions you have paid.

-If you opt out of the L G P S with three or more months’ membership and before completing the two year qualifying period, you can usually take a refund of your contributions (less an adjustment for tax) or transfer out your pension to another scheme.
+If you opt out with three or more months’ membership and before completing the two year qualifying period, you can usually take a refund of your contributions (less an adjustment for tax) or transfer out your pension to another scheme.

 If you opt out of the L G P S after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
-You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment of your deferred benefits unless you have left your job.
+You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment unless you have left your job.

-If you opt out, you can opt back into the Scheme at any time before age 75, provided you are otherwise eligible to join the Scheme.
+If you opt out, you can opt back in at any time before age 75, provided you are otherwise eligible to join the Scheme.

 If you stay opted out, your employer will normally automatically enrol you back into the L G P S approximately every three years from the date they have to comply with the automatic enrolment provisions provided you are an Eligible Jobholder at that time.
-An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2020/21 figure).
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.

 Your employer can choose not to automatically enrol you if: